-Renewable energy is energy that can be used without depleting its primary source reserves.
-Sources include solar, wind, wave, biomass, hydro, geothermal and tidal.
+Renewable energy is energy that is not depleted when used; such as solar, wind, wave, biomass, hydro, geothermal and tidal.

 Hybrid Diesel-Solar power stations

 Solar photovoltaic (PV) panels convert solar energy into electricity reducing the reliance on diesel for energy production.

-Power and Water has photovoltaic systems in eight remote communities; Bulman and Kings Canyon (2002-2003), Hermannsburg, Yuendumu and Lajamanu (2005-2006), and Ti Tree, Kalkarindji and Lake Nash (2012) with a combined capacity of more than two megawatts.
+Power and Water has PV systems in four of its remote communities; Bulman, Ti-Tree, Kalkarindji and Lake Nash with a combined capacity of approximately one (1) megawatt (MW).

 Rooftop PV systems

-Along with the solar power system, a wind energy system consisting of three 15kW wind turbines is installed at Alpurrurulam operating overnight to supplement the high penetration solar power station which operates during the day.
-The combination of daytime solar and night time wind maximizes the use of renewable energy at Alpurrurulam.
+Along with the solar power system, a wind energy system consisting of three 15kW wind turbines is installed at Alpurrurulam, operating overnight to supplement the high penetration solar power station which operates during the day.
+The combination of daytime solar and night time wind maximises the use of renewable energy at Alpurrurulam.

 Methane gas is constantly being generated in landfill sites such as the Shoal Bay site in Darwin.
 A 1MW generator which generates electricity from this energy source has been installed by LMS Pty Ltd at Shoal Bay and has been connected to the grid since August 2005.
 The generator currently produces about 9,000MWh of renewable energy per annum and saves about 5,500 tonnes of greenhouse gases.